powerrc/ntfs/README.md

 # How to Install
-1.Download the release pack or git clone to a folder 2.Open the folder run "npm install"
+1.Download the release pack or git clone to a folder

-3.Install pm2 , run "npm install -g pm2"
-4.Setup databases with the db example "db.sql" , and put in parameters in "config.js" 5.Open the cloned folder / exacted folder , run "pm2 start bin/www --name 'ntfs'"
+2.Setup databases with the db example "db.sql" , and put in parameters in "config.js"

+3.Open the folder and run "npm install"

+4.Install pm2 , run "npm install -g pm2"

+5.Run "pm2 start bin/www --name 'ntfs'"

 # How to use
 Using RESTful style request to create/delete/get files